kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(2\) Return the Registration and Airworthiness Certificates to the FAA; and

-\(3\) Provide a statement to the FAA certifying that the U.S. identification and registration numbers have been removed from the aircraft in compliance with §45.33.
+\(3\) Provide a statement to the FAA certifying that the U.S. identification and registration numbers have been removed from the aircraft in compliance with [[Volume 1/C Aircraft/0045 Identification and registration marking.md#§45.33   Sale of aircraft; removal of marks.|§45.33]].

 ## Subpart M \[Reserved\]